fdebrus/NeopoolHomeAssistant/README.md

 # NeopoolHomeAssistant

-Currently tested with Hayward Aquarite+
+WIP, Currently tested with Hayward Aquarite+

 **Dependencies**

-Install and configure the Neopool for Tasmota, how to is here https://tasmota.github.io/docs/NeoPool/
+Install and configure the Neopool for Tasmota, how to https://tasmota.github.io/docs/NeoPool/

 Configure MQTT to connect the Tasmota module to HomeAssistant.